gerca/LiverGeneticsImiomic/Heatmap/Readme.md

-Code for heatmap plot figure 4.
+Code for heatmap plot Figure 3.